Linzi Hateley: Acting career

 Hateley's first starring role was as the title character in the ill-fated Carrie - The Musical in both its Stratford-Upon-Avon and Broadway runs.
 In London, Hateley has starred in the original London revival production of Joseph and the Amazing Technicolor Dreamcoat as The Narrator (for which 21-year-old Linzi was nominated for a Laurence Olivier Award for Best Actress in a Leading Role in a Musical, becoming one of the youngest nominees for the award), Nancy in Oliver!, Éponine and Madame Thenardier in Les Misérables, Roxie Hart in Chicago, Martha in the original production of The Secret Garden, and Winifred Banks in the original production of Mary Poppins.
 She also played Donna in Mamma Mia! in the Prince of Wales Theatre, from 2007–2009 and 2010.
 She reprised this role from on 13 June 2016 in the Novello Theatre.

 Hateley has released three solo albums: For The First Time (1992), Sooner or Later (1994), and True Colours (2001).

-In 2008 Hateley recorded a song for the CD Act One - Songs From The Musicals Of Alexander S. Bermange, an album of 20 brand new recordings by 26 West End stars, released in November 2008 on Dress Circle Records.
+In 2008 Hateley recorded a song for the CD Act One - Songs From The Musicals Of Alexander S. Bermange - an album of 20 brand new recordings by 26 West End stars, released in November 2008 on Dress Circle Records.
 In 2012, Hateley appeared in the revival of the National Theatre's production of London Road, as the character Helen.
 Hateley also had a small role in the Les Misérables film as one of the women in "Turning".

 In 2021 Hateley returned to her role as the Narrator in Joseph and the Amazing Technicolor Dreamcoat at the London Palladium followed by a UK tour of the show in 2022.
+From September 2023 to March 2024 she played Fran Fraser in the world premiere of The Little Big Things at @sohoplace.